denniswesterman/denniswesterman/readme.md

 # Hi, I'm Dennis Westerman! 👋

 Technology is about **people** first.
 That's what drives me as a **Lead ICT Architect**, software developer, and enthusiastic open-source advocate.
 My mission?
-Creating innovative workplaces where technology connects teams, sparks creativity, and empowers everyone to perform at their best—without barriers.
+Creating innovative workplaces where technology connects teams, sparks creativity, and empowers everyone to perform at their best, without barriers.

 I believe IT should be seamless, secure, and adaptable, enabling collaboration rather than complicating it.
 Want to explore more about this vision?
 Dive into my detailed [Workplace Vision & Strategy](workplace/readme.md).